 Why Identify a Niche

-With the unending details, decision making and planning of a business, you might wonder why you need to identify a niche.
+With the unending details, decision-making, and planning of a business, you might wonder why you need to identify a niche.
 Why take the time to act on this buzzword?
 It turns out, you do not have time to skip this step.
-A niche provides you with two helps:
+A niche provides you with two bits of help:

 Identifying a niche you are passionate about keeps you energized.
-Imagine doing what you love, helping others in a way which excites you and getting financially rewarded.
+Imagine doing what you love, helping others in a way that excites you, and getting financially rewarded.
 It also motivates you to stick it out when trials and the nitty-gritty of business ownership threaten to undo you.

 By naming a niche, the overwhelming business world gets smaller.
 A niche focuses your attention on a specific group of people with a specific need.
 This focus makes it easier to identify partners and clients, become an expert, build referrals and fine-tune marketing efforts.